bell-pa/functionalMailboxes/README.md

 # Functional Mailboxes

-This project contains a Kotlin script whihc generates a set SQL insert statements that will populate the probation-teams service database with functional mailboxes.
+This project contains a Kotlin script that generates a set of SQL insert statements from a spreadsheet.
-The script takes its data from a spreadsheet.
+The statements populate the probation-teams service database with functional mailbox data.